 - Disabilities.
 People with disabilities report higher rates of domestic violence than the general population.
 People in caregiver roles or those wielding disproportionate power in their relationships with the disabled are often identified as perpetrator.

-To understand the power & control wheel, view this video presented by Scott Miller, Batterer Intervention Specialist, of The Duluth Model.
+To better understand the power & control wheel, watch these videos presented by Scott Miller, Executive Director of Domestic Abuse Intervention Programs, home of The Duluth Model.